josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-The `host` metadata is only one term to remember and doesn't require extra ES imports.
+The `host` metadata is only one term to remember and does not require extra ES imports.

 </div>